WithSecureLabs/captcha22/README.md

 #### 2. Upload CAPTCHA training samples

 To upload training samples, simply drop the ZIP file you created in [Step 1](#labelling) into `./Unsorted/`.
+The zip file name should be `<captcha_name>_<captcha_version>.zip`.
 Alternatively, if you opted to enable the API, you can perform this step interactively using the client:

 ```bash